Google is the Millennial favourite in Singapore. No surprises there.

 - People and Culture (Will I be able to fit in?)

 - Remuneration and Advancement Opportunities (Can I expect to grow with this Organisation?)

 - Job Characteristics (What is expected of me in terms of work?)

 3) If Banking can drop, so can you

 And lastly, there seems to be a drop in the Banking industry as a top choice for Singapore Millennials.
 In the past, many business graduates preferred to enter the banking line but it seems that the banking industry has not been listening to the preferences of the Millennials.

 They have yet to provide the kind of employment experiences that the local Millennials seek today in the job market.
 They have suffered, in terms of ranking, a significant drop from 23rd in 2014 to 40th in 2017.

 The infographic below showcases the amount of activity that happens in 1 Internet Minute.
 We live in incredible times where industries are being disrupted.
-Information is very easily accessible and negative reviews of companies can be fatal, especially when they come from the employees.
+Information is very easily accessible and negative reviews of companies can be fatal, especially if written by employees within the organisation.

 Organisations need to keep their antennas tuned into the Millennial Generation or it will inevitably be a case of ‘Shape up or Ship Out’

 ABOUT: Based in Singapore, Vivek Iyyani is the go-to person when it comes to everything around Millennial Leadership.
 As a Millennial himself, his unique approach to simplifying concepts and research around Millennials has enabled him to bridge the gap between Non-Millennials and Millennials.